-Are we supposed to forget that Karl Rove hates President Trump and will stop at nothing to see him out of office and a some loser installed?
+Are we supposed to forget that Karl Rove hates President Trump and will stop at nothing to see him out of office and a loser installed?
 Are we supposed to forget that Republican leadership betrayed Sarah Palin and Herman Cain?
 Do they think I am unaware their focus group data shows that using the word “socialist” will have a Pavlovian response on our willingness to give?

 The truth is that Republicans, the NRC, Republican PACs and their varying fundraisers are not interested in helping President Trump succeed; they are interested in raising money to use against him.
 They are using his popularity to fundraise for candidates we’re opposed to.

 You may not remember Karl Rove’s dirty tricks in Delaware when liberal Republican Mike Castle lost to Tea Party candidate Christine O’Donnell in 2010?
 They don’t come any more liberal than Castle and yet Karl Rove announced on FoxNews, that O’Donnell would not receive any Republican monies to help her defeat the Democrat.
 Rove and party leadership were forced to walk back their threats to not financially support O’Donnell’s campaign after her surprising victory.